Reading time: 6 minutes

 - The ability of the fund to discharge its existing and prospective liabilities.

-It also must show that it has adequately considered the insurance requirements of members and taken out policies, where required, if insurance outside of superannuation is inadequate.
+It also must show that it has considered the insurance requirements of members and taken out policies, where required, if insurance held outside super is inadequate.

 It is not the same as a financial plan or a statement of advice.
-It is a document that shows the trustees of the fund have given appropriate consideration to how the SMSF investments will be managed, as they are required to do so by law.
+It is a document that shows the trustees of the fund have considered how the SMSF investments will be managed, as they are required to do so by law.

 What to consider